-Note that you can also directly type the address of a variable in the Address field and click the Go button.
+You can also directly type the address of a variable in the Address field and click the Go button.
 You can use addresses of pointers too.

 The Memory Inspector view initially shows a 256-byte region that starts from the chosen address, with higher memory addresses at the bottom of the tab.